Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Extensions of matrix encoding technique

 We again involve two mentioned above $n$-qubit subsystems $R$ nd $C$ and add the third one-qubit subsystem $M$ whose state is $|0\rangle_M$ for the real part of $a_{jk}$ and $|1\rangle_M$ for the imaginary part.
 Then the elements $a_{jk}$ of the matrix $A$ can be encoded into the superposition state of three subsystems $R$, $C$ and $M$ as follows:

 With such pure state, the Hermitian conjugation of $A$ can be realized by the following operator:

-where $SWAP_{RC}$ exchanges states of the subsystems $R$ and $C$ (in other words, it performs transposition of $A$), and $\sigma^{(z)}_M$ is the $\sigma^{(z)}$-operator which is applied to $M$ and thus performs complex conjugation of $A$.
-Thus the matrix encoded into the state $W |\Psi_A\rangle$ is the Hermitian conjugate of $A$,
+where $SWAP_{RC}$ exchanges states of the subsystems $R$ and $C$ (in other words, it performs transposition of $A$), and $\sigma^{(z)}_M$ is the $\sigma^{(z)}$-operator applied to $M$.
+This operator changes the sign of the excited state $|1\rangle_M$ and thus performs the complex conjugation of $A$.
+Therefore, the matrix encoded into the state $W |\Psi_A\rangle$ is the Hermitian conjugate of $A$,

 The Hermitian conjugation algorithm can be used as a subroutine in other algorithms, as shown in Sec.\ref{Section:manipulations}.
-The circuit for Hermitian conjugation is presented in Fig.\ref{Fig:HC}.
+The circuit for the Hermitian conjugation is presented in Fig.\ref{Fig:HC}.

-We shall notice that using the new encoding of the complex matrix in the superposition state of the triple system $R\cup C\cup M$ requires appropriate modifications for the algorithms in Refs.\cite{ZQKW_2024,ZBQKW_arXive2024}.
-In addition, since algorithms of determinant calculation and matrix inversion \cite{ZBQKW_arXive2024} use the row-wise matrix encoding, each row requires its own additional one-qubit subsystem to label the real and imaginary parts of its matrix elements, i.e., $N$ one-qubit subsystems $M_i$, $i=0,\dots,N-1$, are required.
-In Sec.\ref{Section:mult}, we consider modification of multiplication algorithm.
+We shall notice that using the new encoding of the complex matrix in the superposition state of the triple system $R\otimes C\otimes M$ requires appropriate modifications for the multiplication algorithm which is considered in Sec.\ref{Section:mult}.
+In addition, since the algorithms for determinant calculation and matrix inversion \cite{ZBQKW_arXive2024} use the row-wise matrix encoding, {each row might require its own additional one-qubit subsystem to label the real and imaginary parts of its matrix elements, i.e., at most $N$ one-qubit subsystems $M_i$, $0\le i \le N-1$, are required for those algorithms.}